orchestracities/anubis/README.md

 an extension of `acl` with modes needed in our APIs.

 The [auth-management-api](auth-management-api) is a prototype, it needs some work to be more configurable, e.g. in term of db.
-Also, integration with OPA has not been tested at all.